 - if you add an egg yolk, you may want to cut back on the water since the yolk will provide some moisture to the dough

-- You might come across recipes that incorporate cream cheese, which adds a ton of flavour and moisture, leading to a more tender crust that is easy to roll out (these cinnamon rugelach are made with a cream cheese dough)
+- You might come across recipes that incorporate cream cheese, which adds a ton of flavour and moisture, leading to a more tender crust that is easy to roll out (this cinnamon rugelach recipe is made with cream cheese dough)

-I like to keep my pie doughs as simple as possible, so most of the time, I stick to butter, flour, salt, and water, and it works great!
+I like to keep my pie dough as simple as possible, so most of the time, I stick to butter, flour, salt, and water, and it works great!

 To make the dough, you have options